dyrector-io/awesome-infrastructure-questions/README.md

 -   Have you set up a CI/CD process?
 If so, what tools did you use?
 -   What version control system (VCS) do you use?
 Which branching strategies are in use?
 What triggers the CD/CD process?
 -   Does your application require multi-region infrastructure?
+-   Does your application use edge infrastructure e.g. CDN or DDoS protection?
+-   Who manages external IP and DNS, how do they map to your application?
 -   What release strategies does your company use?
 -   How do you communicate with customers about important changes to your platform or processes?
 -   Does the application log user access activity?